Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Related Work

-Previous research has explored user behaviors and perceptions on AI writing tools.
+Previous research has explored user behaviors and perceptions of AI writing tools.
 A major thread of this research has focused on predictive text systems, which aid users in composing text by suggesting the next phrases or sentences they might use~\cite{arnold2016suggesting, multipleparallel, coauthor, dang2023choice, 10.1145/3544548.3581351}.
 Recent work~\cite{10.1145/3544548.3581351} explored how users write email replies with sentence vs. message-level suggestions.
 Another study~\cite{multipleparallel} analyzed differences between native and non-native English speakers concerning their perception of and writing behaviors influenced by writing tools' next phrase suggestions.
-In contrast, few studies have investigated user behaviors regarding paraphrasing tools~\cite{rewriting, quillbotutilization}.
+In parallel, a line of research studied user behaviors by providing AI-based analytics to user written text, such as event sequence visualizations and paragraph summaries~\citep{chen2025comparing, 10.1145/3526113.3545672, shibani2023visual}.
+For instance, COALA~\citep{chen2025comparing} compared native and non-native English speakers' collaborative writing behaviors when they are equipped with visual analytics.
+On the other hand, a few studies have investigated user behaviors regarding paraphrasing tools~\cite{rewriting, quillbotutilization}.
 Closest to our study, researchers explored behaviors of NNESs with Langsmith~\cite{langsmith} and found that NNESs use external resources such as translators and web search results when paraphrasing with AI~\cite{rewriting}.
 However, they focused on the impact of translator use on NNESs' engagement with the tool's outputs.
 Our study takes a broader and more detailed approach by identifying a comprehensive set of information aids that NNESs need when paraphrasing with AI and comprehensively analyzing user behaviors given these aids.
 Moreover, we provide insights on designing paraphrasing tools with information aids to support NNESs effectively.